 As the economy reopens, businesses will need greater clarity in rules and regulations to ensure the safety of their employees and customers and prevent unnecessary litigation.
-Congress should acknowledge that the patchwork of advice, industry practices and state responses during a national emergency creates difficulties to identifying a clear standard of care.
+Congress should acknowledge that the patchwork of advice, industry practices and state responses during a national emergency create difficulties in identifying a clear standard of care.